AnyChart/docs.anychart.com/Basic_Charts_Types/Pareto_Chart.md

 There are no special events in Pareto charts, you can use everything you can use in other similar chart types.
 See:
 - [Event Listeners](../Common_Settings/Event_Listeners)
 - [Interactivity](../Common_Settings/Interactivity)

+## Samples

+You can find more ready to use samples of Pareto Charts in [AnyChart Pareto Charts](http://www.anychart.com/products/anychart/gallery/Pareto_Charts/) Gallery.